Afanami/tiktok-clone/README.md

 - Some form of pagination on home page + comments section to increase performance

 - One video playback at a time only

+- Lot of TSX code clean up still needs to be done